Voting in provincial elections

 We must receive your completed voting kit by 6 PM (Eastern Time) on election day to be counted.

-You can use the prepaid envelope to return your voting kit or you can drop it off at your returning office.
+You can use the prepaid envelope to return your voting kit or you can drop it off at your local election office.
 If you are outside Canada, you will be responsible for the international postage.

 You can request to vote by home visit if you:

-- are unable to go to your returning office or voting location; or
+- are unable to go to your local election office or voting location; or

 - require assistance to vote.

-To request a home visit, contact your returning office once an election has been called in your electoral district.
-You can use Voter Information Service to find your returning office contact information after an election has been called.
+To request a home visit, contact your local election office once an election has been called in your electoral district.
+You can use Voter Information Service to find your local election office contact information after an election has been called.

 If your request is approved, two election officials will bring a voting kit to your home to assist you in voting.
 You will need to show one piece of ID and complete the application form before receiving your ballot.